Categories

 A person who euthanizes animals is on the medical staff, which means they care for sick animals daily.
 This involves:

-I was so stuck on the “kill” word, I honestly never thought about these things.
+I was so stuck on the word “kill” word, I didn’t think about these things.

 Why “No-Kill” Hurts Us Too